Norman Alfred Seckold

 Where the Board considers that particular expertise or information is required, which is not available from within their members, appropriate external advice may be taken and reviewed prior to a final decision being made by the Board.

-Without intending to limit the role of the Board, the principal functions and responsibilities of the Board include the following:
+Without intending to limit the role of the Board, the principal functions and responsibilities of the Board

 - formulation and approval of the strategic direction, objectives and goals of the Group;